ubimix/mosaic-techonmap-server/README.md

 ##License

 This project is licensed under the MIT License.
+Copyright : [Ubimix](http://ubimix.com).

 ##Authors